Accenture/mercury-composable/guides/CHAPTER-2.md

 By default, the system will run your function as a virtual thread because this is the most efficient execution strategy.

-The "Thread" object in the standard library will operate in a non-blocking fashion.
+The "Thread" object in the standard library will operate in non-blocking mode.
 This means it is safe to use the Thread.sleep() method.
 It will release control to the event loop when your function enters into sleep, thus freeing CPU resources for other functions.

-We have added the "request" methods in the PostOffice API to support synchronous RPC that leverages the virtual thread resource suspend/resume functionality.
+We have added the "request" methods in the PostOffice API to support non-blocking RPC that leverages the virtual thread resource suspend/resume functionality.

 ```java